 5. Set Achievable Milestones

-Once you have found the cause of the employee’s poor performance, you will present the deliverables that will help them improve their performance.
+Once you have found the cause of the employee’s poor performance, you will present the deliverables to help them improve their performance.
 For achievable deliverables, they need to align with the employee’s skills and abilities.

-For example, if you’re an accountant struggling with performance because of a lack of organizational skills, your deliverables would make sense to organize files and create collaborative process.
-Also, you might want to break down the deliverables into specific milestones to track progress in an efficient way.
-This approach will allow you to make sure that the employee is staying on track.
+For example, if you’re an accountant struggling with performance because of a lack of organizational or communication skills, your deliverables would make sense to organize files and create a collaborative process.
+Also, you might want to break down the deliverables into specific milestones to track progress.
+This approach will allow you to ensure that the employee is staying on track.

 6. Provide Necessary Training

-In some cases, the employee might be struggling with a skill that they need to learn but don’t have the time.
+In some cases, employees might struggle with a skill that they need to learn but don’t have the time for.
 In this case, you should provide them with relevant training to improve their work performance in a particular area of weakness.
 Also, providing valuable training might help improve the overall employee experience in your company, which is one of the best ways to keep the employee turnover rate low.

 7. Provide Guidance and Feedback

-You must provide guidance and feedback to the employee regularly.
-This strategy will allow you to see how they’re progressing and if any areas need more work.
+You must provide guidance and feedback to the employee and use proper tools.
+This strategy will allow you to see their progress and if any areas need more work.

 8. Assess PIP Deliverables Accurately

 It’s vital to assess the performance improvement plan periodically.
-This strategy will allow you to make sure that it is on track and working for the employee.
+This strategy will allow you to ensure it is on track and working for the employee.
 It would help if you also used this time to catch any changes that might have happened in your company since you started with the PIP process.

 9. Take Early Actions to Prevent Employee Burnout

-Employee burnout is often the result of too much work and not enough time for recovery.
-It’s vital to take early actions to prevent it from happening.
-This statement means that you should give them a lighter workload, make sure they have breaks throughout their day, and provide support when needed.
+Employee burnout often results from too much work and insufficient time for recovery.
+It’s vital to take early action to prevent it from happening.
+This statement means you should give them a lighter workload, ensure they have breaks throughout their day, and provide support when needed.

 10. Consider Giving Your Employee Some Time Off

-If you’ve gone through all of the other steps and your employee still isn’t improving, they may need to take some time off.
-This approach provides a chance for them to recharge their batteries to come back with renewed energy and enthusiasm.
+If you’ve gone through all the other steps and your employees still aren’t improving, they may need some time off.
+This approach allows them to recharge their batteries to return with renewed energy and enthusiasm.
 Of course, they should not view it as a reward but rather as a preventative measure to reduce the risk of burnout.

 11. Praise the Employee and Reward Their Success

-You can also reward them in other ways, such as a bonus or time off work to take care of personal issues.
+You can also reward them in other ways, such as a bonus or time off work to handle personal issues.
 It’s important not to overuse rewards for your employees.
-Still, you must use some form of positive reinforcement and positive aspects because this will make up for the negatives and help keep your employee motivated.
+Still, you must use some form of positive reinforcement and positive aspects because this will make up for the negatives and help keep your employees motivated.

 Conclusion

-An employee improvement plan when implemented right helps improve not just the employee productivity but behaviors as well.
-In general, human resource professionals are responsible for devising such employee performance improvement plans.
+When implemented right, an employee improvement plan helps improve not only employee productivity but also behaviors.
+Human resource professionals are generally responsible for devising such employee performance improvement plans.

 FAQs